MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     P3SG:COP.NHAN manta.ray one CLF.NHAN/CLF.FLAT LOC under boat:A2PL
     'There's a manta ray under your boat!'

 Anything that is especially close to being one- or two-dimensional can always take the relevant classifier, but things that are less prototypical can only take the classifier when they are closer to being the shape than is expected.
-For example, ??? can always be used to quantify snakes but it would be generally unacceptable to use for dogs.
-However, ??? might be used to refer to a dachshund to draw attention to how much longer it is than most other dogs, or it might be used to refer to a particularly lanky person to draw attention to their proportions.
+For example, ??? (?) can always be used to quantify snakes, but it would be generally unacceptable to use for dogs.
+However, ??? (?) might be used to refer to a dachshund to draw attention to how much longer it is than most other dogs, or it might be used to refer to a particularly lanky person to draw attention to their proportions.
 This more or less metaphorical usage is quite marked and is restricted to less formal registers.

 #### A.B.C.
 Classifiers without numerals

 Classifiers have a number of uses outside of pairing with numerals to quantify nouns.
 They can quantify a noun without a numeral, which causes the noun to be interpreted as indefinite and singular.

-    ?????????             ???      ???
+    ???????               ???      ???
     PFV:P3SG:pick.up:A1SG mushroom CLF.plant
     'I picked up a mushroom', not 'I picked up the/some mushroom(s)'